Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Results

-Performance behavior of the parameters estimated using the above approach is shown in Fig.~\ref{fig:Woods_result}.
-Figure~\ref{fig:Woods_result}(a) shows a close match between measured plastic work and predicted plastic work computed based on the best parameter estimates from an experiment at $V_0$ = 0.3 mm/s and $\alpha$ = 20$^{\circ}$, considering 100 time instances.
-That the obtained parameters indeed represent the true material behavior is also supported by Fig.~\ref{fig:Woods_result}(b), which shows the predicted stress-strain curves (dashed lines) plotted on top of the compression test data (solid lines) at different strain rates in the range of $10^{-5}$ to $10^{-2}$ /s.
-Two compressive stress-strain curves are shown at each strain rate to illustrate the `spread’ in the data from sample to sample.
-The parameters estimated from flow field measurements are seen to capture the overall behavior of the alloy well, including the high strain-rate dependence and softening behavior with strain.
-While there is some observable deviation between the predicted and experimental curves in the low-strain regime ($\varepsilon < 1$), further analysis shows that this deviation is not a consequence of sub-optimal parameter estimates but that of the choice of the constitutive model itself.
-To illustrate, Fig.~\ref{fig:Woods_result}(c) shows the stress-strain plot, where dashed lines now represent the stress-strain curves obtained by conventional curve-fitting of Anand model to the compression test data.
-A similar deviation in the fit from experimental data is evident at low strains, suggesting that the fit accuracy is limited by the model choice itself and not our parameter estimation method.
-In fact, a direct comparison of our parameter estimates with those from conventional curve-fitting of experimental stress-strain data reveals that they are quite close to each other, see Table.~\ref{tab:woods_results}.
+{Performance behavior of the parameters estimated using the above approach (reported in Table~\ref{tab:woods_results}) is shown in Fig.~\ref{fig:Woods_result}.
+Figure~\ref{fig:Woods_result}(a) shows a close match between measured plastic work and predicted plastic work computed based on the best parameter estimates from an experiment at $V_0$ = 0.2 mm/s and $\alpha$ = 20$^{\circ}$, considering 150 time instances.
+Figure~\ref{fig:Woods_result}(b) shows the stress-strain curves predicted using the parameter estimates (dashed lines) along with the tension test data (solid lines) at different strain rates from $10^{-4}$ to $10^{-1}$ /s.
+The predicted curves are seen to capture the overall behavior well, especially the nearly perfectly plastic behavior and the high strain-rate dependence, although the elastic-plastic transition part of the stress-strain curve shows a somewhat poor agreement.
+As a reference, Fig.~\ref{fig:Woods_result}(c) shows the stress-strain plots, where the dashed lines now are the stress-strain curves obtained by conventional curve-fitting of Anand model to the tension test data using the calibration procedure suggested by Brown \emph{et al.} \cite{brown1989internal}.
+Interestingly, a similar disagreement exists between the curve fits and the data near the elastic-plastic transition even in this case.
+Inspection of the $R^2$ value for the stress-strain curves predicted using our inverse calibration method (Fig.~\ref{fig:Woods_result}(b)) and those obtained using conventional curve-fitting procedure (Fig.~\ref{fig:Woods_result}(c)) showed that they are 0.87 and 0.92, respectively.
+The lower value observed for our method may be due to the difference in the strain rates at which the stress-strain response is predicted ($10^{-4}$ to $10^{-1}$ /s) and the representative strain rates (1 to 5 /s) sampled during the wedge cutting test.
+Considering that the stress state in cutting (predominantly shear superimposed with hydrostatic pressure) is considerably different from the uniaxial tension test and the fact that all 7 parameters are predicted using a single text, the level of agreement is very satisfactory.}